 Whatever Adirondack cycling adventure you choose to embark on, remember to observe the rules of the road — and the woods.
 If you need riding gear or just want some invaluable local knowledge, consult one of the many Lake Placid bike shops or guide services.
 They can outfit you with equipment, routes, trail maps, and instruction for individuals and groups.

 Book your Lake Placid cycling trip today!
-Choose from Lake Placid's hotels and start inventing your perfect day.
+Choose from Lake Placid's variety of lodging options and start inventing your perfect day.